yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![A pop-up asks you to confirm that you want to make the changes and restart the service.
 The Yes button is selected.](images/image171.png "Confirm Account Change pop-up")

 25. Return to the Azure portal and open a new Azure Bastion session to **SQLVM2**.
-Launch **SQL Server 2017 Configuration Manager** and repeat the steps above to **Enable SQL Always On** and change the **Log On** username.
+Launch **SQL Server 2017 Configuration Manager** and repeat the steps above to **Enable SQL AlwaysOn** and change the **Log On** username.
 Make sure that you have restarted the SQL Service.

 26. Return to your session with **SQLVM1**.
 Use the Start menu to launch **Microsoft SQL Server Management Studio 17** and connect to the local instance of SQL Server.
 (Located in the Microsoft SQL Server Tools folder).